 Sharon signed up for the voluntary plan (she pays 100% of the plan premium).
 During the plan year, she is diagnosed with invasive cancer.
 Six months later she also has a stroke.

-Sharon signs up for the Critical Illness Plan.
+Sharon signed up for the Critical Illness Protection Plan

 Sharon signed up for Plan A at a cost of about $17 per month.
 Play A pays her $10,000 for each covered base condition.

 Sharon’s health care costs added up to $15,000+